-I can say without any doubt that throughout my many years of practice, January has traditionally been the month when the number of enquiries about divorce peaks.
-In the short days after Christmas, I see the enquiries coming in, and the first week back to work in January always sees a flood of new appointments.
+We can say without any doubt that throughout our many years of practice, January has traditionally been the month when the number of enquiries about divorce peaks.
+In the short days after Christmas, we see the enquiries coming in, and the first week back to work in January always sees a flood of new appointments.

 Firstly, Christmas can often be the final straw.
 It is an emotional time, and it can heighten tensions and place greater strain on relationships which are already struggling.
 Very often couples see the season as a desperate kind of last chance for their relationship….
 “Let’s see how Christmas goes before I decide anything” or “Maybe things will get better over the holidays”… being the kind of thoughts and hopes common at this time.
 Christmas, unfortunately, is also a peak time for alcohol consumption which causes havoc in some families, and which in turn can give rise to incidents of domestic violence or verbal abuse, increasing the move towards separation.

 Secondly, January is a time for new beginnings and this affects what is in our experience, the majority of separating couples.
 Most of our clients who decide to separate or divorce, do so after months or years of consideration.
 They often spend long periods in counselling, either as a couple or individually for themselves.
 All the issues are weighed carefully before they choose to seek legal advice.
 Therefore January, for most, is the month of final resolution and taking that first step towards a different future.